DazuDev/DazuDev/README.md

 </div>

 <div style="text-align: justify;">
-<p>I'm a sixth-semester high school student in Mexico, I'm 18 years old, and I'm learning to speak English.
-At my school, I'm in the area of physical-mathematics, and in the afternoon, I attend mandatory extracurricular classes where I study with my teacher something that I want and is accessible for the class.
-The last thing we did was to set up a Pi-Hole using Ubuntu, which worked to block ads from the modem/router.</p>
+Currently, I'm in the sixth semester of high school in Mexico, I'm 18 years old, and I'm learning English.
+At my school, I specialize in the area of physical-mathematics.
+In the afternoons, I attend mandatory extracurricular classes where I study topics of interest with my teacher, which are accessible to the class.
+Recently, we set up a Pi-Hole using Ubuntu, which has been useful for blocking ads from the modem/router.
 </div>

 <br>